-We allowed ourselves a little lie in this morning and it was after 9.00 am when we were eating breakfast.
-Today’s plan was to explore Santa Cruz, the former Jewish quarter of the medieval city.
+We allowed ourselves a little lie in and it was just after 9.00 am when we were eating breakfast.
+The day’s plan was to explore Santa Cruz, the former Jewish quarter of the medieval city.
 This district contains many of the older churches as well as the massive gothic cathedral.
 It was crowded along the narrow streets but nonetheless interesting.
 Horse drawn carriages waited in the main cathedral square to take tourists for rides in their polished black coaches.

 I really thought it would have looked much better, and would have been far cheaper, to have planted some trees to provide shade, but the Parasol is there now, for everyone to see and have their own opinions about.